Imran fears another assassination attempt during Eid holiday - ExBulletin

 Imran fears another assassination attempt during Eid holiday

-Islamabad: Former Pakistani Prime Minister Imran Khan has revealed that he has concrete information about another possible assassination attempt during the upcoming Eid holiday at his residence in Zaman Park, Lahore.
+Former Pakistani Prime Minister Imran Khan has revealed he has concrete information about another possible assassination attempt during the upcoming Eid holiday at his residence in Zaman Park, Lahore.

 He said it would be the second assassination attempt since the attack in Wazirabad last year during the long anti-government march from Lahore to Islamabad.